prathimacode-hub/ML-ProjectKart/Heights and Weights Prediction/Model/README.md

 ## Dataset
 The dataset is collected from Kaggle website.
-Here is the link : https://www.kaggle.com/tmcketterick/heights-and-weights *I have uploaded the same in this folder, you can access that too!*
+Here is the link : https://www.kaggle.com/tmcketterick/heights-and-weights *I have uploaded the same in the [`Dataset`](https://github.com/abhisheks008/ML-ProjectKart/tree/patch-17/Heights%20and%20Weights%20Prediction/Dataset) folder, you can access that too!*

 ## What Have I done
 1. Firstly import all the required libraries.
+Check [`requiremnts.txt`](https://github.com/abhisheks008/ML-ProjectKart/blob/patch-17/Heights%20and%20Weights%20Prediction/requirements.txt).
 2. Import the dataset and open the Jupyter Notebook file.
 3. Process the data and visualize it.
 4. Deploying various models for the prediction model -